davidji99/terraform-provider-herokux/docs/resources/connect_mappings.md

 1. [Configure the database key and schema for the connection](https://devcenter.heroku.com/articles/heroku-connect-api#step-4-configure-the-database-key-and-schema-for-the-connection)
 1. [Authenticate the connection to your Salesforce Org](https://devcenter.heroku.com/articles/heroku-connect-api#step-5-authenticate-the-connection-to-your-salesforce-org)

+Steps #1 and #2 can be achieved using the Heroku provider's `heroku_app` & `heroku_addon` resource.
+Step #3 is done automatically as part of this resource's lifecycle but can be done externally should users run into any authentication issues.

 ### Recommended Workflow
 Mirroring [Heroku's documentation](https://devcenter.heroku.com/articles/heroku-connect-api#step-6-import-a-mapping-configuration),
 the easiest way to have this resource manage mappings is to first export them from an existing Connect instance.